How to Reduce Customer Churn: A Practical SaaS Playbook

 Tactic 3: Run Monthly Cohort Reviews

-Cohort analysis shows you when customers churn, not just how many.
-If your January cohort retained 85% after month one but only 60% after month three, you have a value-delivery problem — not an onboarding problem.
+Cohort analysis shows you when customer churn happens, not just how many.
+If your January cohort retained 85% after month one but only 60% after month three, you have a value-delivery problem, not an onboarding problem.

-A monthly review takes 20 minutes.
+A monthly customer churn review takes 20 minutes.
 Pull your cohort analysis for SaaS data, look at two things: which month has the steepest drop-off, and whether recent cohorts are improving or getting worse.

-This costs nothing to implement and gives you the context that raw churn numbers never will.
+This costs nothing to implement and gives you the context that raw customer churn numbers never will.

 Tactic 4: Add a One-Question Exit Survey